Letre2/webseite/content/blog/ovi/index.md

 **Key findings:**
 In our reserach we were talking to, Teachers, educational scientist, students and with the Ministry of Education.
+Here you find a selection of our main discoveries:
 - Students are already using disallowed AI translation software to do their homework.
 - Students speak too little in the foreign language.
 - Students are afraid to make mistakes and therefore say nothing at all in the foreign-language.